mtoensing/Better-Navigation-Block-Styles/readme.txt

 This plugin is designed to work with themes that utilize the default WordPress block-based navigation menu.
 Compatibility with other themes may vary.

-= Can I customize the styles further? =

-Yes, you can override the plugin's CSS by adding your own styles to your theme's stylesheet or using the WordPress Customizer's Additional CSS section.

-== Screenshots ==

-1. Default mobile menu before applying Better Mobile Menu.
-2. Enhanced mobile menu after applying Better Mobile Menu.

 == Changelog ==

 = 1.0 =
 * Initial release with improved mobile menu styles.

-== Upgrade Notice ==

-= 1.0 =
-Initial release.
-Enhances the default WordPress mobile menu for better usability on mobile devices.